rlwhitby/casting_agency_capstone/README.md

 # API Reference
 ## API Authentication
-All of the endpoints, except the root index method, require permissions passed by a Bearer token.
+All of the endpoints, except the index and /authorization/url routes, require permissions passed by a Bearer token.

-Use the following url or the `/authorization/url` when the application is running locally, and the login details of the roles, if the JWTs (tokens) saved in the `setup.sh` and the `postman collection` files have expired:
+Use the following url or the `/authorization/url` when the application is running locally, and the login details of the roles,to create new JWT tokens, if the tokens saved in the `setup.sh` and the `postman collection` files have expired:

 `https://dev-dudattxg70vfdgkq.au.auth0.com/authorize?audience=castingAgencyAPI&response_type=token&client_id=t4oSkhZhgtTiA9Tcy1eR6eEYiF88QtXg&redirect_uri=http://127.0.0.1:8080/login-results`